“There was no after-pain other than tenderness. I was using my hand as I used to the very next day”

 Rich loves working on his cars, but it became difficult when he developed Dupytren’s Disease.
 Dupytren’s disease, also known as Viking’s disease, is a connective tissue disorder.
 The disease causes thickening in the palm and can progress to create flexion contractures of the fingers.
 When contractures progress and create functional difficulty, action should be taken.

-Seven years ago, when Rich was living on the west coast, he decided to have surgery on his right hand to release the tendons.
-“The surgery fixed the Dupytren’s … kind of.
-The surgery was very invasive and painful.
-I was in a wrap for almost a month and then I went to therapy for 3-4 months.
-The end result was my finger was straight but I couldn’t make a fist very well.”
+When Rich was living on the west coast seven years ago, he decided to have surgery on his right hand to release the tendons.
+“The surgery fixed the Dupuytren’s … kind of.
+But, unfortunately, the surgery was very invasive and painful.
+I was in a wrap for almost a month, and then I went to therapy for 3-4 months.
+The result was my finger was straight, but I couldn’t make a fist very well.”

 Rich was frustrated with the surgical procedure and how long the recovery took.
-Since Dupytren’s isn’t particularly painful he decided to ignore the disease when it started to develop in his left hand.
+But, since Dupuytren’s isn’t particularly painful, he decided to ignore the disease when it started to develop in his left hand.

-When Rich went to see his primary care doctor, Dr. Letkomiller, for a routine check-up, she suggested that Rich go see Dr. Pater.
+When Rich went to see his primary care doctor, Dr. Letkomiller, she suggested that Rich see Dr. Pater for a routine check-up.
 “If it was going to be surgery again, I was not at all interested,’ Rich said.
 Nonetheless, Rich went to see Dr. Pater.
-“I had heard of alternative procedures [to surgery] and Dr. Pater explained all my options.
-I chose the Xiaflex injection and it was amazing.”
+“I had heard of alternative procedures [to surgery], and Dr. Pater explained all my options.
+I chose the Xiaflex injection, and it was amazing.”

 Rich also added, “Dr. Pater is very straightforward and candid.
 I like that he gave me my options.
 I’ve already recommended him.”